 - You actually suffered a traumatic brain injury

 - This injury has caused severe problems

 You don’t have the benefit of legal education on your side.
 You don’t have decades of experience handling brain injury cases.
-At CAIL our attorney do, call now for your free initial consultation.
+Call now for your free initial consultation.

 What Damages Will A Brain Injury Claim Cover?

 In order to understand how a brain injury case works, you need a little more information.
 You need to know what types of damages are associated with a brain injury case.
 Here is a brief list of some of these damages:

 Since a traumatic brain injury may be long-term, the damages can be high.
 It depends on your age and earning potential and the severity and duration of the injury.

 We will provide evidence to show these damages.
 We will try to negotiate a settlement with the insurance company or attorney.
 If the case goes to trial, we will use medical experts to testify for you.
 These are all things you could never do on your own.
 It takes an experienced and successful brain injury attorney.